Topic 26 of 35 — Your Place in the Learning Journey

 Read more →Study Bibles

 A study Bible adds notes, maps, introductions, and cross-references to the biblical text.
-What are the best options, what are their theological perspectives, and when is a study Bible the right tool?
+What are the best options and when is a study Bible the right tool?

 Read more →Digital Bibles and Apps

 Bible apps put dozens of translations, commentaries, and study tools in your pocket.
-What are the best options, and how do you use digital tools without losing the depth that comes from slower, more focused reading?
+What are the best options, and how do you use digital tools without losing depth?

 Read more →Best Bibles for New Readers